-Teaching strategy Lessons will take place in the classroom, using the support of a projector, and will be presented as PowerPoint slideshow.
-The practical lessons will take place at the Labdog laboratory of the Section of Animal Physiology and Behaviour of the Department of Veterinary Medicine for the direct measurement of the physiological parameters for the clinical evaluations of domestic animals, for the direct observation of animal behaviour.
+Teaching strategy Lectures will take place in the classroom, using the support of a projector, and will be presented as PowerPoint slideshow.
+The practical lessons will take place at the Labdog laboratory of the Section of Animal Physiology and Behaviour of the Department of Veterinary Medicine for the direct measurement of the physiological parameters for the clinical evaluations of domestic animals, for the direct observation of animal behaviour and the behavioural problems of dogs and cats.